 Did you know that most HR professionals spend only 7 seconds looking at a resume?
 Your Financial Modeling skills deserve more than that!
 But your talent on paper has got to relay that.

 So what does that entail?
 Let’s get right into it.

-How to use Financial Modeling skills on your resume:
+Key Financial Modeling skills for your resume:

 - Accounting & Finance: Matching Principle, Amortization, Accruals, etc